department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/cross-team-intake-request.md

 ---

-## Description
+## Overview
-This template is to:
+This is a template to be used by the Platform CMS, Accelerated Publishing, Public Websites, Facilities, Sitewide CMS, and CMS User Support teams in order to:
 - help determine which team ought to do the work
 - help any discussions at the PO or PM levels around scope and timeline
 - help capture the needed information to make good decisions on prioritization by the intake team

-Please be as detailed as possible to include your recommended path forward knowing that this may change.
-This will help give a baseline for discussions.
+Please be as detailed as possible knowing that any recommended path forward may change.
+This ticket will help give a baseline for discussions.

+Please provide:

+### Description of the problem / issue / enhancement with relevant context outlined

+### Description of known dependencies

+### Rough estimate of urgency (need it today vs. this week vs. next sprint vs. this quarter vs. next quarter) and impact (# of people affected, their roles, and severity, i.e. they can't do their job) is added

 ## Acceptance Criteria
-- [ ] Description of the problem / issue / enhancement with relevant context is outlined
-- [ ] Recommended path to resolution is added
-- [ ] Rough estimate of desired timeframe to resolve is added
-- [ ] Rough estimate of points to resolve is added
-- [ ] Rough estimate of urgency (need it today vs. this week vs. next sprint vs. this quarter vs. next quarter) is added
-- [ ] Rough estimate of impact (# of people affected, their roles, and severity, i.e. they can't do their job) is added
 - [ ] The Product Manager for the recommended intake team is pinged through Slack about the issue
 - [ ] The Product Manager has discussed with the respective Product Owner to determine prioritization
 - [ ] Any decisions made on prioritization or implementation are communicated back to the originating team